-Early diagnosis and treatment of pediatric eye disease is critical to preserve your child’s vision.
-Dr. Ann Ranelle, pediatric ophthalmologist, explains some common eye problems diagnosed in children.
+Early diagnosis and treatment of pediatric eye disease are critical to preserving your child’s vision.
+Dr. Ann Ranelle, a pediatric ophthalmologist, explains some common eye problems diagnosed in children.

 Pediatric Eye Disease Medical Treatment

 Pediatric eye specialists diagnose, treat and manage all manner of eye problems experienced by children.
 Common vision and medical eye treatments for pediatric eye disease provided by Fort Worth Eye Associates include:

 - Childhood Eye Exams – Vision Screening Recommendations: Prescriptions for eyeglasses and/or contact lenses

 - Lazy Eye (Amblyopia) Therapy: Includes glasses, patching and pharmacologic treatment

 - Retinopathy of Prematurity (ROP): Retinal examination and laser treatment

 - Corneal Abrasion: Scratch on the surface of the cornea